Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Numerical Results of V-I Characteristics

 Next, let us look at the shape of the V-I curves.
-As shown in Fig.~\ref{fig9}, the convexity of the V-I curves has a directional dependence on the currents.
+As shown in Fig.~\ref{fig11}, the convexity of the V-I curves has a directional dependence on the currents.
 In particular, the V-I curves near the crossover of helical SC states, namely at $t=0.6$, show different convexity near the BKT critical-to-normal crossover.
-When the current flows in the backward direction, the concave V-I curve appears in the wide region, although the curve is convex under the forward current.
-This behavior can be explained by using the argument in Sec.~\ref{VIII A}.
-That is, $K_B=J_B/T$ under the backward current quickly enters Region II [see the text above Eq.~(\ref{XXX2})] of the solutions of the Kosterlitz renormalization group flow.
+When the current flows in the forward direction, the convex curve appears in the wide range of current, while the concave part becomes broadened if the current flows in the opposite direction.
+As stated in Sec.~\ref{VIII A}, these features with significant nonreciprocity appear at sufficiently low currents, showing an intriguing phenomenon arising from the helical crossover.

-As stated in Sec.~\ref{VIII A}, in addition to the concave part just below the crossover current, the V-I curve at finite magnetic fields can also have a concave part at low currents.
-For example, as seen in Fig.~\ref{fig9b} for $t=0.6$, the concave part appears in the forward current direction.
-The bare effective superfluid stiffness $J_B$ in this case is in Region I [see the text above Eq.~(\ref{XX1})] of the solutions of the Kosterlitz renormalization group flow.
-Thus, the origin of the concave V-I characteristics discussed here differs from that discussed in Sec.~\ref{VIII A} for concave behaviors near the BKT critical-to-normal crossover.